Teacher App - Class Schedule & Attendance Management App

 It was in position 9 in the year 2016, but it failed to repeat the same in 2017.
 Since then, China is improving its education system to get it a position among top 10 countrieṣ.

-The only thing which could help China is improving the enrolment rates of students of early age.
+The only thing which could help China is improving the enrolment rates of students at early age.

 Power Ranking score: 62